mattbnz/web-matt/content/w/2023-goals.md

 A new year is upon us!
 In theory, having left Google at the end of April '22 planning to [take 3 months off](https://www.linkedin.com/posts/mattbrown_last-saturday-april-30th-was-my-15th-googleversary-activity-6927072668626157568-M7Z3), January 2023 should find me nearly 6 months into the journey of starting my own business!

-I did incorporate a company pretty much on schedule, but as 2022 progressed, "3 months" somewhat extended itself and despite many best intentions and a few toes dipped into the water, actually mustering the motivation and impetus to seriously start that journey has been much much harder than I expected.
+I did incorporate a company pretty much on schedule, but as 2022 progressed, "3 months" somewhat extended itself and despite many best intentions and a few toes dipped into the water, actually finding the motivation to seriously start that journey has been much much harder than I expected.

 For several years my friend Nat, and Will Larson who I don't yet know personally, have been posting annual goals, which I always enjoy reading and find inspiring.
 So taking their lead, I'm going to do the same in this post.